Undesirable Memorization in Large Language Models: A Survey: Spectrum of Memorization

 Although memorization of factual information can be helpful for the model to perform more accurately on benchmark tasks such as question answering, other data might be retained without any clear purpose, and this might cause issues with privacy and copyright.
 In this regard, memorization could be categorized into desirable and undesirable subcategories. \cite{peris2023privacy,carlini2023quantifying,Huang2022Detecting}.

 \paragraph{Undesirable memorization}

-Memorization has been demonstrated to be partly an undesirable phenomenon, often resulting in a range of issues, including: \begin{itemize} \item{\textbf{Privacy risks:}} LLMs might inadvertently memorize and potentially reveal sensitive personal information present in the training data \cite{henderson2023foundation}. \item {Security vulnerabilities:} Unintended memorization of confidential information like API keys or passwords could lead to security breaches \cite{carlini2019secret,ramaswamy2020trainingproductionlanguagemodels,huang2024codesecretmem}. \item {\textbf{Copyright violation:}} Memorization of copyrighted material may lead to legal challenges, especially if the model can reproduce substantial portions of protected works \cite{henderson2023foundation, mueller2024llmsmemorizationqualityspecificity, freeman2024exploring}. \item {\textbf{Bias and fairness:}} Based on the distribution of the data, memorization could introduce bias issues in the model output. \item{\textbf{Transparency and auditing:}} Memorization poses challenges for transparency and auditing by making it difficult to decide whether specific outputs stem from generalization or memorized content, leading to accountability and interpretability issues in LLM systems. \item{\textbf{Overperformance on the benchmarks:}} LLMs often memorize benchmark datasets, leading to overfitting and inflated performance on seen data \cite{elangovan2021memorization,bordt2024elephants}. \end{itemize}
+Memorization has been demonstrated to be partly an undesirable phenomenon, often resulting in a range of issues, including: \begin{itemize} \item{\textbf{Privacy risks:}} LLMs might inadvertently memorize and potentially reveal sensitive personal information present in the training data \cite{henderson2023foundation}. \item {Security vulnerabilities:} Unintended memorization of confidential information like API keys or passwords could lead to security breaches \cite{carlini2019secret,ramaswamy2020trainingproductionlanguagemodels,huang2024codesecretmem}. \item {\textbf{Copyright violation:}} Memorization of copyrighted material may lead to legal challenges, especially if the model can reproduce substantial portions of protected works \cite{henderson2023foundation, mueller2024llmsmemorizationqualityspecificity, freeman2024exploring, cooper2025filescomputercopyrightmemorization}. \item {\textbf{Bias and fairness:}} Based on the distribution of the data, memorization could introduce bias issues in the model output. \item{\textbf{Overperformance on the benchmarks:}} LLMs often memorize benchmark datasets, leading to overfitting and inflated performance on seen data \cite{elangovan2021memorization,bordt2024elephants}. \item{\textbf{Performance degradation on specific contexts:}} When models lean on memorized content, they may produce incorrect outputs on tasks that require reasoning, or generate invalid information due to reliance on outdated memorized knowledge \cite{du-etal-2025-reason, prashanth2024recitereconstructrecollectmemorization, hong-etal-2025-reasoning}. \end{itemize}

+\paragraph{Desirable memorization} \citet{ranaldi-etal-2023-precog} in their experiments show that memorization is could be beneficial for model performance.
+Moreover, as discussed above, even though unintended, memorization sometimes allows models to store and utilize vast amounts of knowledge, acting as a desirable phenomenon.
+Key aspects of desirable memorization include: \begin{itemize}